EBRD issues its first 'health bond' worth 317 million zlotys

-WARSAW/LONDON (Reuters) - The European Bank for Reconstruction and Development (EBRD) said on Tuesday it has issued its first“health bond”, raising 317 million zlotys ($92.84 million) from one of Japan’s largest life insurers to finance health projects across the globe.
+WARSAW/LONDON (Reuters) - The European Bank for Reconstruction and Development (EBRD) said on Tuesday it has issued its first “health bond”, raising 317 million zlotys ($92.84 million) from one of Japan’s largest life insurers to finance health projects across the globe.

 The EBRD said the sole investor in the bond was Dai-ichi Life.
 The 10-year bond had a coupon of 3.01 percent and would be listed on the regulated market of the Luxembourg Stock Exchange, EBRD added.